-The application will ask each candidate to designate three (3) people who will write letters of recommendation.
-Each writer will immediately receive an e-mail directing him/her to a secure website where s/he is able to choose the online system or send the letter via postal mail.
-Candidates and letter writers are strongly encouraged to use the online system.
+Each applicant must designate three (3) people who will write letters of recommendation.
+Each writer will immediately receive an e-mail directing him/her to a secure website to submit the letter of recommendation online and complete an evaluation form of the applicant.

 The Statement of Purpose is a clear and succinct description of a candidate’s reasons for applying to the Department of Bioengineering at the University of Washington, motivations for entering bioengineering, and preparation for advanced research.
 Additionally, applicants must discuss unique circumstances or obstacles overcome in obtaining their education, as well as how they could contribute to diversity in the Bioengineering program and at UW.
 This statement should be two pages or less.
-Candidates should review information about UW Bioengineering faculty and research for relevant statement of purpose information.
+Applicants should review information about UW Bioengineering faculty and research for relevant statement of purpose information.

 Official TOEFL scores